Do you want to build a Stargate and DHD yourself?

 After publishing this Stargate project online much of the feedback I am getting are from people asking if they can buy a Stargate or if they can buy the files needed to make one themselves.
-Sadly I do not have the time and capacity to be able to make and sell whole complete Stargates.
-It’s really time consuming work.
+Sadly, I do not have the time and capacity to be able to make and sell whole complete Stargates.
+It is time-consuming work.
 However, I have put together this page where you can buy an archive of the needed files.
-I think the “Making the Stargate” and “Making the DHD” pages gives you a good starting point for how it’s made.
-Together with the files, the tips and suggestions on this page it should be possible for others to make their own Stargates.
-Keep in mind it is a lot of work, and I can not give you any guarantees that you are able to make a Stargate yourself, even if you buy the files.
+I think the “Making the Stargate” and “Making the DHD” pages give you a good starting point for how it is made.
+Together with the files, the tips, and suggestions on this page it should be possible for others to make their own Stargates.
+Keep in mind it is a lot of work, and I cannot give you any guarantees that you are able to make a Stargate yourself, even if you buy the files.

 If you buy the files and use them for anything fun, like making a Stargate of your own.
 I would really like to see it.
 Send me an email to email@example.com and show me a picture.

 To print the Stargate you will need a 3D printer.
 I guess any printer will do, but some of the objects are close to 20 cm across and requires a printer with a bed that is about 20×20 cm.
 The archive also includes alternative files with lager models for larger 3d printers.
 If you have a smaller print bed, you will need to split the parts before printing them.
 I used a Wanhao Duplicator 6 Desktop 3D printer to make this Stargate.
 I also used Wanhao ABS filament.
 Using ABS gives you strength and heat resistance.
 It also gives you the possibility to smooth the parts with acetone vape to give it a nice finish as you can see in my post here.
 I calculated the total print time to about 12-14 days total.
 Yes, that is a lot of printing time.